Tems: 2024–present: Born in the Wild

 In 2025, Tems became the first African woman to have part ownership in a Major League Soccer team by joining the San Diego FC ownership group.
+In October, Dave and Tems released “Raindance", the song became a viral hit earning Tems her first number one hit in the UK and subsequently her highest charting song in several countries.

+She surprise released her Love is A Kingdom EP on November 21, 2025.
+She released What You Need from the EP, earning her 7th Billboard Hot 100 entry.
+She performed the song at the 2026 BET Awards.

 Artistry

 Tems' mother only allowed her to listen to Christian music as a child.
 In her teenage years, she became interested in R&B and hip hop, and began listening to artists such as Burna Boy, Lauryn Hill, Adele, Rihanna, Coldplay, Paramore, and Asa.
-She also listened to Destiny's Child, Beyoncé, Lil Wayne, and Aaliyah, and once covered Alicia Keys' 2004 single, "If I Ain't Got You" in a live performance.
+She also listened to Destiny's Child, Beyoncé, Lil Wayne, Mary J Blige, and Aaliyah, and once covered Alicia Keys' 2004 single, "If I Ain't Got You" in a live performance.
 Tems named Aaliyah, Frank Ocean's "Swim Good", and Lauryn Hill's "I Gotta Find Peace of Mind" as formative inspirations during that period, describing Hill's song as "very, very spiritual".
 She expressed how the music of those artists helped her understand how songs can channel emotion, provide spiritual connection, and serve as a means of pure self-expression.

 At the age of 15, she stopped listening to other artists in search of her own identity, because she "wanted to learn how to attack a song from what I was feeling, not what Beyoncé would do or anyone else".

-Her voice has been described as deep, velvety, and androgynous.
+Her voice has been described as deep, velvety.

-Legal issues

-On 14 December 2020, Tems was arrested alongside fellow Nigerian singer Omah Lay after they performed in a show in Uganda.
-The Ugandan police authority identified a violation of COVID-19 lockdown protocols as the reason for their arrests, but the two artists felt they were set up.
-Two days later, the Ugandan government released them, apologised for the arrests and dropped the charges against Tems and Omah Lay.